guotechfin/KrunoKnego.github.io/_posts/2015-01-07-dealing-with-mysql-foreign-key-checks.md

 following command <code>SET FOREIGN_KEY_CHECKS = 0</code>.
 When you finished executing query that was giving you errors set back the FK checks to true <code>SET FOREIGN_KEY_CHECKS = 1</code>.

-If you wish to disable FK checks no just for the current session but globally then you'd have to add GLOBAL keyword like this:
+If you wish to disable FK checks not just for the current session but globally then you'd have to add GLOBAL keyword like this:
 <code>SET GLOBAL FOREIGN_KEY_CHECKS = 0</code>.
 Just remember same as before once you've finished with execution of
 your queries turn it back on <code>SET GLOBAL FOREIGN_KEY_CHECKS = 1</code>.